What is a VP Shunt?

 After surgery, when you wake up, you are transferred to the recovery unit.
 Your body is attached to various machines that monitor the vital signs of your body such as blood pressure, temperature, heart rate, and oxygen level.
 You may feel tired after the surgery but it is quite normal.

-For the first few days after surgery, the nurses may ask questions from you to find out if your brain is functioning properly.
+For the first few days after surgery, the nurses may ask questions you to find out if your brain is functioning properly.
 A computed tomography (CT) scan of your head may be conducted one or two days after the surgery to confirm that the shunt is in place.

 Your neck or belly may feel tender after the surgery.
 You may feel tired but there will not be much pain.
 You may experience headaches for a few weeks after surgery.
 You will also feel some fluid moving around in your scalp, however, it is common.
 This will go away as your scalp starts to heal.